cloudreach/aws-lambda-es-cleanup/terraform/README.md

 1. Lambda function that does the deletion
 2. IAM role and policy that allows access to ES
 3. Cloudwatch event rule that triggers the lambda function on a schedule
+4. (Only when your Lambda is deployed inside a VPC) Securitygroup for Lambda function

 ## Module Input Variables